Technigo/project-react-native-app/README.md

 ## The problem

-The biggest challenges facing this week were to get Expo to work properly.
+The biggest challenges this week were to get Expo to work properly and to understand how to translate things I have already written in React into React Native.
+Even though this project has been challenging I have enjoyed it a loot and looking forward to develop my app even further in the future.

 ## Tech
   - React Native
   - Styled Components
   - Arrays